SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

 #### Upgrade v1.4.0 (Sandbox Edition)
 The Tenant/Sandbox admin functionality caused a delay of the initial 1.4.0 release.
-If you are upgrading from 1.4.0-RC# to 1.4.0-RELEASE the following changes must be made:
+If you are upgrading from 1.4.0-RC# to 1.4.0-RELEASE the following changes may have to be made:
 * [ ] Verify the TENANT_ADMIN role and related permissions are configured
 (these weren't required before the Sandbox functionality was added).
 * [ ] Fix student-fields values.
 If the configuration files include `reporting.student-fields`